ON THIS PAGE: You will learn about the different types of treatments doctors use for people with pancreatic cancer. Use the menu to see other pages.

 Total pancreatectomy.
 If the cancer has spread throughout the pancreas or is located in many areas in the pancreas, a total pancreatectomy may be needed.
 A total pancreatectomy is the removal of the entire pancreas, part of the small intestine, a portion of the stomach, the common bile duct, the gallbladder, and the spleen.

-Side effects of surgery include weakness, tiredness, and pain for the first few days after the procedure.
-Other side effects caused by the removal of the pancreas include difficulty digesting food and diabetes from the loss of insulin produced by the pancreas.
+Side effects of surgery include weakness, tiredness, and pain for the first few weeks after the procedure.
+Other side effects caused by the removal of the pancreas sometimes include difficulty digesting food and diabetes from the loss of insulin produced by the pancreas.
 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have and how they can be managed.

 For more information on relieving side effects, see the section entitled "Physical, emotional, and social effects of cancer," below.